damianc/math-notes/matrices/inverse-matrix.md

 # Inverse Matrix

-An [inverse matrix](https://github.com/damianc/math-notes/blob/master/matrices/adjoint-matrix.md) of matrix $A$ is its adjoint matrix divided by its determinant.
+Inverse matrix of matrix $A$ is its [adjoint matrix](https://github.com/damianc/math-notes/blob/master/matrices/adjoint-matrix.md) divided by its determinant.

 $$
 \large